fenago/puppet-course/quickstart/md/Lab_10.md

 dpkg -i puppet5-release-xenial.deb
 ```

-Next, update the repository and install the Puppet agent by running the
+Next, update the repository and install the Puppet agent by running the following command:
-following command:Advertisement

 ```
 apt-get update -y